 In order for a diamond to naturally form, it has to be at great depths, even hundreds of miles into the earth.
 These diamonds come from two types of deposits which include primary and secondary ones.
 Primary deposits are kimberlite, or volcanic rock, which is transported to the surface of the earth by magma.
 As for secondary deposits, these were taken about by erosion of the primary deposits and consist of diamonds which have broken away from the initial primary deposits.
 There are quite a few countries where diamond mines are actively producing diamonds and some of these include South Africa, Australia, Namibia, Canada, Tanzania, Russia and Botswana.

 How Common is the Production of Diamonds?

-When viewing the wide selection of diamonds in jewellery stores, whether they be in rings, necklaces, bracelets or otherwise, some may think that the supply of diamonds is never ending.
+When viewing the wide selection of diamonds in jewelry stores, whether they be in rings, necklaces, bracelets or otherwise, some may think that the supply of diamonds is never ending.
 This is a nice thought however not quite on target.
 Even though deposits continue to be found through the world, only about 1% of those discovered deposits have a good enough supply of diamonds in order to make mining there an option.
-When viewing this factor, it's easy to see why diamonds are such highly coveted items and also why the price tags on these gemstones tend to be much higher than other types of gems.
+When viewing this factor, it is easy to see why diamonds are such highly coveted items and also why the price tags on these gemstones tend to be much higher than other types of gems.
 The good news is that exploration continues in the search for new primary deposit locations so that the diamond supply can be kept at a reasonable level and consumers can continue to enjoy these beautiful gemstones.